FreddieRidell/dotfiles/jot/hypercortex-notes.md

 alltogether though, none of this is important enough to derail the development of these apps, the api that they use to connect to `hypercortex-core` should remain largely unchanged.

 > after thinking about this for a while, i've decided it's stupid, i keep thinking of fringe cases where this is needed, but it is still an over complication: focus on the product, don't let perfect be the enimy of good. you don't need to automatically make `clip` entries into tasks, and calDAV already has supourt for tasks you don't need this sort of cross app functionality, everything is actually well suited to being sorted into types

+## 2018-10-24

+need to make sure that objects can only contain scalar props and unordered sets, sorting is a derrived property